 Category Archives: Bible Interpretation

-When studying the Bible, we discover some of theological qualities of the deity of God.
-This is sometimes overlooked when we just read the Bible, but knowing these characteristics can help in our understanding of God’s Word.
-We should always start by knowing that God is the only deity power that knows everything and we should then realize that we are not him.
+(Ver 1.1) When studying the Bible, we discover some of theological qualities of the deity of God.
+This is sometimes overlooked when we just read the Bible.
+But knowing these characteristics can help us in our understanding of God’s Word.
+We should always start by knowing that God is the only deity power that knows everything.
+This is called being “Omniscient”.
+Then we must realize that we are not Him.
 This is a very basic truth, but I’ve heard some preachers get up and make statements, that sounds like they are God.
 For example, I heard more than one preacher say something like “Search the Bible and you won’t find anything that says blah, blah, blah”.
-This is about as an idiotic of a statement as anyone can make.
-I can only say that God is the only one that is qualified to make a statement like that since He is the only one that knows everything that the Bible says.
-Men sometimes act like they have searched and because they haven’t found anything, that means there is nothing about that subject in the Bible.
-Here is a truth that you should be aware of, in the New Testament Paul wrote “For we know in part”.
+This is about as foolish of a statement as anyone can make.
+I can only say that God is the only one that is qualified to make a statement like that.
+He is the only one that knows everything that the Bible says.
+Humans sometimes act like they have searched and because they haven’t found anything, that means there is nothing about that subject in the Bible.
+Here is a truth that you should be aware of, in the New Testament Paul wrote “For we know in part” (1 Cor 13:9-12).
 If Paul knew only a part of the truth, I would venture to say that we only know a part of the part that Paul knew.
 I won’t call names in this blog but I will give examples.

 I don’t fault these teachers that I just gave you as an example, for they truly think and believe they are right.
 The Bible is however so much more complex than it appears on the surface.
 So instead of telling people what the Bible doesn’t say, concentrate and focus on what God tells you that it does say and only teach that.
 We have so many examples, of this in the church it would be impossible to include every example.
 So what is the low hanging fruit of this topic?
 Teach what you know and not what you think you know.
 If you make a statement make sure you can provide the verses to back the statement.
 If you can’t do that then it is wise to keep your mouth shut.